Television Centre, London: Redevelopment

 It was announced on 18 October 2007 that in order to meet a £2 billion shortfall in funding, the BBC intended to "reduce the size of the property portfolio in west London by selling BBC Television Centre by the end of the financial year 2012/13", with the then Director General, Mark Thompson, saying the plan would deliver "a smaller, but fitter, BBC" in the digital age.
 A BBC spokesman has added that "this is a full scale disposal of BBC Television Centre and we won't be leasing it back".
 The corporation officially put Television Centre on the property market in June 2011.

-BBC Sport and BBC Children's moved to dock10, MediaCityUK in Salford Quays in 2012, with Children's Learning, Radio 5 Live and part of BBC Future Media & Technology.
+BBC Sport and BBC Children's moved to dock10, MediaCityUK in Salford Quays in 2012, with Children's Learning, BBC Radio 5 Live and part of BBC Future Media & Technology.
 The move saw up to 1,500 posts at TV Centre and 700 posts at New Broadcasting House relocate to Salford Quays.
 BBC Breakfast, part of BBC News, moved to Salford in April 2012.

 On 16 July 2012, the BBC agreed to sell the site to Stanhope for £200 million.
 The building closed on 31 March 2013 and was redeveloped to include flats, office space, a cinema and hotels.
 Studios 1, 2 and 3 along with part of the basement and offices have been refurbished and leased back to the BBC on a 15-year lease.
 The original schedule would have seen Studios 1, 2, & 3 back in production by Autumn of 2014 however on 17 July 2014 the BBC announced that due to the extensive building work, programme production would not recommence at Television Centre until 2017 when much of the demolition and groundwork has been completed.
 The BBC's commercial business, BBC Studios, will lease back Stage 6 as office space which is the part formerly occupied by BBC News.

 Television Centre during redevelopment in May 2015.
 The BBC blocks on the wall of Studio 1 were removed in September 2014.

 All BBC News, national radio and BBC World Service broadcasts were relocated to Broadcasting House between July 2012 and March 2013, which is said to include one of the largest live newsrooms in the world.
 The final news broadcasts from Television Centre took place on 18 March 2013, when the BBC News channel and remaining news output completed the move to Broadcasting House.
 This was one of the final live broadcasts from the building.